 Show Cover Slide

-has translated this article into English.
+gpt-4-turbohas translated this article into English.

 Problem Recognition

-there was no dedicated development organization in-house,
+there was no dedicated development organization to handle this internally,

 My Design Philosophy